Ultrametric analogues of Ulam stability of groups: Ultrametric stability

-This characterization allows to talk quantitatively about pointwise stability of finitely presented groups, an approach initiated in \cite{quant} (see also \cite{a:quant}).
-That is, defining the function $D_{\langle S \mid R\rangle}^{\G}(\ee)$ analogously to Definition \ref{def:quant} with the above characterization of pointwise stability, one can talk about pointwise stability with a linear estimate, polynomial estimate, and so on.
-We use the subscript $\langle S \mid R \rangle$ instead of $\Gamma$ to emphasize that this quantity depends on the presentation of $\Gamma$.
+This characterisation allows to talk quantitatively about pointwise stability of finitely presented groups, an approach initiated in \cite{quant} (see also \cite{a:quant}).
+That is, defining the function $D_{\langle S \mid R\rangle}^{\G}(\ee)$ analogously to Definition \ref{def:quant} with the above characterisation of pointwise stability, one can talk about pointwise stability with a linear estimate, polynomial estimate, and so on.
+We use the subscript $\langle S \mid R \rangle$ instead of $\Gamma$ to emphasise that this quantity depends on the presentation of $\Gamma$.

 In the ultrametric setting, $D_{\langle S \mid R\rangle}^{\G}(\ee)$ is precisely the function appearing in Corollary \ref{cor:quant}, which was about uniform stability.
 Thus, for finitely presented groups we obtained a quantitative version of Theorem \ref{thm:pw_un}: the quantitative notions of pointwise and uniform $\G$-stability also coincide, whenever $\G$ is an ultrametric family.
 For this reason, in this paper we limit ourselves to the quantitative study of uniform stability, which by this remark is strictly more general.